 This is where things start to get a bit complicated.
 There could be several reasons behind this:

 - check that you’ve not tinted either your mesh head or body in the past (yes, tinting still works, even if you’re using BOM and system layers!)
 Look in the HUDs for both your head and body for a tinting option.
 If you see one, click it and—when prompted for RGB—enter 255,255,255 (that’s with commas and no spaces).
+If you only have HSL as a tinting option, then use 0,0,100.
 Do this for both head and body, just to be sure.